 Since SAD symptoms are triggered by lack of light, it’s important to get as much sunlight as you can.
-If you live in gray rainy Vancouver BC, think about getting a light therapy lamp or light box.
+If you live in gray rainy city, think about getting a light therapy lamp or light box.

 A light box provides a measured amount of balanced spectrum light equivalent to standing outdoors on a clear spring day.
 This has been shown to help regulate the body clock.
 The light from the box can help synchronize sleep/wake patterns.

 To learn more about the effects of light therapy, read Seasonal Depression – How Light Therapy Helps.